-The federal refugee program, administered by the states, consists of a number of programs including but not limited to the following.
-Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) are two short-term public benefits programs available to refugees for the first eight months after their Date of Eligibility or Entry in the United States.
-Refugee Support Services (RSS) are longer-term, programs for which refugees are eligible.
+The federal refugee program, administered by the states, consists of a number of programs including but not limited to the following: Refugee Cash Assistance (RCA) and Refugee Medical Assistance (RMA) are two short-term public benefits programs available to refugees for the twelve months after their Date of Entry and/or the Date of Eligibility (whichever is later) in the United States.
+Refugee Support Services (RSS), Refugee School Impact Program, Refugee Youth Mentoring, Refugee Health Promotion and Services to Older Refuges are longer-term, programs for which refugees are eligible.
 Refugee Support Services primarily include employment services such as job development, job readiness and placement, job follow-up, vocational skills training, and English Language Training (ELT).
-Additional supportive services include case management, transportation, interpretation/translation, and various social adjustment services, such as home and health management, and community orientation are also funded.
+Additional supportive services programs include case management, transportation, interpretation/translation, and various social adjustment services, such as home and health management education, and community orientation are also funded.